kassteele/Papers/README.md

 # Papers

-Here you can find data and scripts of papers I have (co-)authored that anyone may use to reproduce our research.
+Here you can find data and scripts of papers I have (co-)authored.
+Anyone may use it to reproduce our research.
+If you use it for you own research, please refer to our corresponding paper.

-The different papers are organised in folder.
+The different papers are organised in folders.
 To view the code in a folder, just navigate to it and browse through the files.

 To download a specific folder: